ksu-is/Dream_fitness-tracker/ProjectroadMap.md

-Add workout plans
+Add workout plans 7/20

-Add water intake
+Add water intake tracker 7/20

-Add calorie intake
+Add calorie intake tracker 7/20

+Add and implement fitness goal selection, and have the answer of that display relevant workouts 7/21 Test the code selection and resulting workouts displayed 7/21

+Troubleshoot all code and polish completed work 7/22